CodeWithHitesh/CodeWithHitesh/README.md

 <br/>

 ## I'm Hitesh Malhotra
-- A Computer Science undergraduate, currently in second year @Thapar_University.
+- A Computer Science undergraduate, currently in third year @Thapar_University.
 - Worked as an intern at SIRPI as a R-programmer.
 - Actively looking for projects in Data-Science/Dev.
 - You can find my resume [here](https://github.com/CodeWithHitesh/CodeWithHitesh/blob/master/Hitesh-Malhotra_Resume.pdf).